PyThaiNLP/pythainlp/README-pypi.md

 ## What's new in version 1.7 ?

-- Deprecate Python 2 support
+- Deprecate Python 2 support.
+(Python 2 compatibility code will be completely dropped in PyThaiNLP 1.8)
 - Refactor pythainlp.tokenize.pyicu for readability
 - Add Thai NER model to pythainlp.ner
 - thai2vec v0.2 - larger vocab, benchmarking results on Wongnai dataset